How to Plan a Gender Reveal Party

 It’s important to choose a date and time that will work for all of the planned guests to attend as well as the expectant parents.
 If you’re throwing a gender reveal party for the expectant parents, be sure touch base with them to get their schedule.
 This will help you select a date and time that won’t interfere with the expectant parents’ current schedule.

-Gender Reveal Party Themes
+Gender Reveal Themes

 If you’re going to go for the element of surprise then you’ll want to pick a generic baby reveal party theme that won’t give away the gender of the baby right away.
-While some people prefer to pick a blue theme for boy and pink theme for a girl, you could opt to keep it gender-neutral in order to create an element of suspense for guests upon arrival.
+While some people prefer to pick a team blue theme for boy and team pink theme for a girl, you could opt to keep it gender-neutral in order to create an element of suspense for guests upon arrival.

-Gender Reveal Party Games
+Gender Reveal Party Ideas & Games

 No party is complete with a bunch of games for guests to play and enjoy.
-You can pick some gender guessing games to get the guests involved in trying to figure out if the baby will be a boy or a girl.
+You can pick some gender guessing games to get the guests involved in trying to figure out if the sex of your baby will be a boy or a girl.
 You could opt to play some DIY baby shower type games at this gender reveal party too.
 The options are endless and totally up to you, just make sure you have some games planned!

 Check out these 41 Gender Reveal Games everyone will love!